appvia/tako/docs/reference/config-example.md

 services:                                                # compose services section
   wordpress:                                             # compose project service name
     x-k8s:                                               # compose K8s configuration extension
-      disabled: false                                    # Disables/enables running as a K8s service - defaults to false.
+      disabled: false                                    # When disabled the compose service won't be included in generated K8s manifests.
+Defaults to 'false'.
       service:                                           # K8s service configuration (only required if values are overridden)
         type: None                                       # Default: none (no service).
 Possible options: none | headless | clusterip | nodeport | loadbalancer.
-        nodeport: ""                                     # Default: nil.
+        nodeport:                                        # Default: nil.
 Only taken into account when working with service.type: nodeport
-        expose:                                          # K8s configuration to expose a service (not required if defaults are to be used)
+        expose:                                          # K8s configuration to expose a service externally (by default services are never exposed)
-          domain: ""                                     # Default: "" (no ingress).
+          domain:                                        # Default: "" (no ingress).
 Possible options: "" | domain.com,otherdomain.com (comma separated domain names).
-When true / domain(s) - it'll set ingress object.
+When with domain name(s) - it'll generate an ingress object and expose service externally.
-          tlsSecret: ""                                  # Default: "" (no tls).
-Secret name where certs will be loaded from.
+          tlsSecret:                                     # Default: "" (no tls).
+Kubernetes secret name where certs will be loaded from.
       workload:                                          # K8s workload configuration (only required if values are overridden)
         autoscale:                                       # Configures an application for auto-scaling.
           maxReplicas: 0                                 # Default: 0.
 Number of replicas to autoscale to.